ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 which is now the standard on OCaml, at least two configuration files are
 required:

 * The `dune-project` file, which contains project-wide configuration data.
-Here's very minimal one:
+  Here's a very minimal one:
   ```
    (lang dune 3.4)
   ```
 * The `dune` file, which contains actual build directives.
-A project may have several of them, depending on the organization of the source.
+A project may have several of them, depending on the organization of the sources.
 This is sufficient for this example:
   ```
   (executable (name bmodule))